MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-on-documents.md

 ## Azure organizational relationships settings

 Sharing in Microsoft 365 is governed at its highest level by the [organizational relationships settings in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/external-identities/delegate-invitations).
-If guest sharing is disabled or restricted in Azure AD, this setting overrides any sharing settings that you configure in Microsoft 365.
+If guest-sharing is disabled or restricted in Azure AD, this setting overrides any sharing settings that you configure in Microsoft 365.

 Check the organizational relationships settings to ensure that sharing with guests is not blocked.